 Penn State Safe and Aware is an online module that uses research-based strategies to educate students about alcohol and sexual misconduct.
 The module includes information the effects of alcohol on the body and state laws and university policies related to alcohol consumption.
-Students learn about relationship violence, sexual assault, stalking and sexual harassment as well as the university polices and state laws for these issues.
-All incoming first-year students who are 21 and younger are required to complete the full module.
+Students learn about relationship violence, sexual assault. stalking and sexual harassment as well as the university polices and state laws for these issues.
+All incoming firstyear students who are 21 and younger are required to complete the full module.
 Incoming first-year students who are 22 and over are required to complete the sexual misconduct section of the module.
 The module helps students develop practical skills to help keep themselves and their friends safe.

-2019-2020: 7,675 students from University Park and 5,853 students from other campuses completed the alcohol section.
-7,714 students from University Park and 6,012 students from other campuses completed the sexual misconduct section.
+2020-2021: 8,235 students from University Park and 5,621 students from other campuses completed the alcohol section.
+8,266 students from University Park and 5,780 from other campuses completed the sexual misconduct

-Alcohol Safety Social Marketing Efforts

-Blood Alcohol Content (BAC) cards and alcohol poisoning magnets
+Alcohol Safety Social Marketing Efforts Blood Alcohol Content (BAC) cards and alcohol poisoning magnets

-Blood Alcohol Content (BAC) cards and alcohol poisoning magnets were distributed to every first-year student in the residence halls.
+Blood Alcohol Content (BAC) cards and alcohol poisoning magnets are distributed to every first-year student in the residence halls.
 The BAC cards include information about: 1) the physiological effects of alcohol at various BAC levels; 2) information about standard drink size; 3) safe drinking strategies; and 4) a BAC table for men and women.
 The alcohol poisoning card provides information about the signs of alcohol poisoning and how to help someone who has alcohol poisoning.
-The reader is informed that alcohol poisoning is a medical emergency and should call 911.
+Students are informed that alcohol poisoning is a medical emergency and should call 911.